Last updated on September 23rd, 2023 at 04:01 am

 When do Christmas lights go up in Paris?

-The Christmas lights in Paris usually stay until the first week of January (same for some Christmas markets) after Christmas; New Year is also a good time to visit Paris and admire them with a lesser crowd.
+The Christmas lights in Paris usually stay until the first week of January (same for some Christmas markets) after Christmas; New Year is also an excellent time to visit Paris and admire them with a lesser crowd.

 #1 AVENUE DES CHAMPS-ÉLYSÉES

-I’m sure you’ve heard of it already; after all, the Champs Elysées is one of the most famous avenues worldwide.
+I’m sure you’ve heard of it already; the Champs Elysées is one of the most famous avenues worldwide.

 So, of course, this fancy avenue is dressed up in its prettiest colours and lights when the Christmas season comes.
 Nothing over the top, though, simple lights and decorations, but they do the job of turning the Champs-Elysées into a must-see for Christmas lights in Paris.